eagronin/weather-clustering-analyze/README.md

 ## K-Means Clustering

 The k-means algorithm requires that the number of clusters (k) has to be specified.
 To determine a good value for k, we will use the “elbow” method.
 This method applies k-means using different values for k and calculating the within-cluster sum-of-squared error (WSSE).
-This process can be compute-intensive, because k-means is applied multiple times.
+This process can be compute-intensive because k-means is applied multiple times.
 Therefore, for creating the elbow plot we use only a subset of the dataset.
 Specifically, we keep every third row from the dataset and drop all the other rows:

 ```python
 from itertools import cycle, islice